joedski/musings/Command Line Shell/Journal 2020-04-28 - Simple Parameter Format Checking with Bash and Egrep.md

     Exit the calling script with an error status if validation fails.

   \$0 new-user-id    id    'd34db33f' \\
      new-user-email email 'moo@cow.com' \\
+     new-user-foo   format:'^foo[0-9]{4}$' 'foo1234' \\
   || exit 1

-    Same as above but with an additional parameter, 'new-user-email' whose value is 'moo@cow.com' and should match the format 'email'.
+    Same as above but with two additional parameters, 'new-user-email' whose value is 'moo@cow.com' and should match the format 'email';
+    and 'new-user-foo' whose value is 'foo1234' and which must match the custom format '^foo[0-9]{4}$'.

-    Exit if one or both parameters fail validation.
+    Exit calling script if one or more parameters fail validation.
 " >&2

   # Exit 1 here to always invalidate tests.